WillTUW/Research_Capstone/README.md

 ## Preferences

 This class is also in the C sharp Models project.
 This class contains all of the information for a students preferences.
 The information that is used to fill this structure is pulled from the Parameter Set Table in the VSA Dev database.
 As more criteria is added to the Evaluator the attributes that any criteria checks against should be added to the Preferences definition.

-__Need to create a new section about the Controller for the API Layer__

 ### JSON Input